-ART 1175 Art of the Islamic World (MnTC: 2, 6, 8) 3 credits: 3 hours lecture/week
+ART 1175 Art of the Islamic World (MnTC: 6, 8)

 This course examines the evolution of Islamic art and architecture using a chronological and regional approach.
 The course investigates the origins and nature of Islamic religion and culture and introduces students to the development of a unique Arab-Muslim civilization.
 Contemporary movements and issues in Islamic Art will also be addressed.
 (Prerequisites: None).